dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-ide.md

 ## Access the Cloud IDE

 The dbt Cloud IDE comes with new features, including snappier performance and exciting enhancements.
-The new version of the Cloud IDE makes it easy for you to develop, build, compile, run and test data models!
 To use the Cloud IDE:

 1. Log in with your [dbt Cloud account](https://cloud.getdbt.com/).
 If you don't have one, [sign up](https://www.getdbt.com/signup/) for an account for free!